 Local Funding to Address Community Needs

 The City of San Rafael recently commissioned a survey of local residents that measured 64% support for increasing the local sales tax rate to help preserve city services.
-On July 20, 2020, the San Rafael City Council unanimously voted to place a measure on the November ballot that would increase the local sales tax rate by one-quarter percent, for 9 years, to generate $3.4 million per year of locally controlled funding for city services, including:
+On July 20, 2020, the San Rafael City Council unanimously voted to place Measure R, a sales tax measure on the November ballot.
+If passed, Measure R would increase the local sales tax rate by one-quarter percent, for 9 years, to generate $3.4 million per year of locally controlled funding for city services, including:

 - Providing disaster and health emergency preparedness